StevanFreeborn/sanctions-search/README.md

 ### With Docker

 In order to run the app with Docker, you will need to have Docker installed on your machine.
-You can find the [Docker Desktop here](https://www.docker.com/products/docker-desktop).
+You can find Docker Desktop [here](https://www.docker.com/products/docker-desktop).

 ```sh
 cd src/SanctionsSearch.Worker